RRambo/Noise-meter-server/README.md

 ## Legacy Frontend

 The original HTML/JavaScript frontend is preserved in the `frontend/` directory for reference.
-It provides the same location management features using vanilla JavaScript.
+It provides basic location management features using vanilla JavaScript.

 To use the legacy frontend, open `frontend/index.html` in a browser or access at `http://localhost:8080` while the backend is running.